Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat's principle and generalized Zermelo navigation problem.

 (2) Recall that, from Corollary~\ref{lightgeo2}, if $\gamma$ is a future-pointing lightlike geodesic with $C_\gamma\neq 0$, then $x$ is a pregeodesic of $(M, F)$ or $(M, F_l)$ according to $C_\gamma<0$ or $C_\gamma>0$.
 Now, any variation $\gamma_w=(\zeta_w,x_w)$ of $\gamma$, must satisfy $g(\partial_t,\dot \gamma_w)<0$, in the first case, and $g(\partial_t,\dot \gamma_w)>0$, in the second one, on all the interval $[a,b]$ and for $w$ small enough.
 Hence, $x_w$ defines an $F$-admissible variation of $x$.
 As $\zeta_w(s)=t_0+\ell_F\big((x_w)|_{[a,s]}\big)$ (resp. $\zeta_w(s)=t_0+\ell_{F_l}\big((x_w)|_{[a,s]}\big)$) we get that $\gamma$ is a critical point of $T$ (recall Lemma~\ref{criticallength}).
 Finally, the case when $C_\gamma=0$ follows from Corollary~\ref{lightgeo2}-(iii). \end{proof}

-\begin{rem} (1) Comparing Theorems \ref{lema:fermatprinc} and \ref{fp}, one realizes that the more restrictive ambient of the latter makes possible both, an accurate description of the critical points and also to remove the condition of non-orthogonality at the endpoint in Theorem \ref{lema:fermatprinc}.
-Nevertheless, a condition of non-triviality $x_0\neq x_1$ was assumed in Theorem \ref{fp}.
-The role of this condition is apparent because if $x_0\in l_{x_1}$ and this line is lightlike, then the case (b) in the proof of Theorem \ref{fp} shows that even if this curve is a geodesic it will not be a critical point.
-If $l_{x_1}$ is a lightlike curve then last-point non-orthogonality should be assumed as in Theorem \ref{lema:fermatprinc} and if it is not lightlike then the hypothesis can be removed.
+\begin{rem} (1) Comparing Theorems~\ref{lema:fermatprinc} and \ref{fp}, one realizes that the more restrictive ambient of the latter makes possible both, an accurate description of the critical points and also to remove the condition of non-orthogonality at the endpoint in Theorem~\ref{lema:fermatprinc}.
+Nevertheless, a condition of non-triviality $x_0\neq x_1$ was assumed in Theorem~\ref{fp}.
+The role of this condition is apparent because if $x_0\in l_{x_1}$ and this line is lightlike, then the case (b) in the proof of Theorem~\ref{fp} shows that even if this curve is a geodesic it will not be a critical point.
+If $l_{x_1}$ is a lightlike curve then last-point non-orthogonality should be assumed as in Theorem~\ref{lema:fermatprinc} and if it is not lightlike then the hypothesis can be removed.

-(2) Observe that the variation obtained in Case (c) of the above proof is not necessarily $C^2$, because when one tries to compute the second partial derivative with respect to $\theta$, some denominators tending to $0$ appear.
-In any case, it is admissible because the second order mixed derivatives exist and are continuous.
-Moreover we can show that the function $w(\theta)$ is $C^2$.
-As a matter of fact, denoting by $\frac{\tilde D \dot x_{w}}{\de w}(s)$ the covariant derivative along the curve $w\mapsto x_w(s)$ associated with the Levi-Civita connection of $\tilde h$ on $M_l$, we have for the chosen $s_0\in (a,b)$ and each $\theta>0$:
+(2) Observe that the variation obtained in Case (c) of the above proof is not necessarily $C^2$.
+Indeed, if one tries to compute the second partial derivative with respect to $\theta$, some denominators tending to $0$ appear.
+In any case, it is an admissible variation (according to Definition~\ref{def:var_fer}) because the second order mixed derivatives exist and are continuous.